Birr, County Offaly: Ancient history

 A monastery was founded here by St Brendan of Birr.
 It produced the MacRegol Gospels, named after the abbot at the turn of the 8th/9th century and now to be seen in the Bodleian Library in Oxford.
 The Synod of Birr, held in 697, was the occasion on which the Cáin Adomnáin, or law of innocents, was pronounced.

 In Gaelic Ireland, Birr was located in the O'Carroll territory of Éile.
 This petty kingdom (Tuatha) formed an area that now forms the south of County Offaly and the northeast of County Tipperary.
 The Tuatha was subject to the overkingdom (Rí ruirech) of Munster and formed a border with the Kingdom of Meath to the east.
 The boundary between Ely O'Carroll and the ancient Meath is co-terminous with the present boundary between the Diocese of Killaloe and the Diocese of Meath.
 The O'Carroll family had a castle located at the present site of Birr Castle.
 Following the Plantations of Ireland, Birr was located in the Barony of Ballybritt following the formation of King's County (now County Offaly) in 1556.

 The town itself is an old market and former garrison town dating to the 1620s.

 Crotty Schism

 The town was also the location of the Crotty Schism, one of the few schisms to affect the Catholic Church in Ireland in the 19th century.
 The church on Castle Street was the result of the Crotty Schism and was allowed to fall into a derelict condition following disuse resulting from the end of the schism.
 The church is known locally as Crotty's Church.
-In the early 2020s it was restored externally and converted into a private residence contrary to the wishes of the Town's residents.
-This is all the more puzzling when the Birr Georgian Society were refused the opportunity to restore the building into a Museum following minor interior damage during preliminary works some years ago.
+In the early 2020s, it was restored externally and converted into a private residence contrary to the wishes of the Town's residents.